Cleared Tissue LightSheet

-Cleared Tissue LightSheet (CTLS) is a dual-side illumination lightsheet microscope for whole organ imaging.
-It incorporates a fully automated macro zoom microscope with high NA objectives and a spatial light modulator (SLM) to optimize the lightsheet for high-resolution imaging.
-Using a back-thinned sCMOS camera, CTLS images entire organs at high-resolution with low photobleaching.
-A volume of one cubic centimeter can be imaged in less than an hour.
+AxL Cleared Tissue LightSheet (AxL CTLS) is a fully automated macro zoom microscope with high NA apochromatic objectives and dual-sided light sheet illumination for imaging whole organs to small animals.
+Custom-designed excitation objectives and patented axially swept light sheet microscopy (ASLM) produce an exceptionally thin, long and uniform lightsheet for large-scale high-resolution imaging.
+Using a back-thinned sCMOS camera, AxL CTLS images one cubic centimeter in less than a minute.

 Slide